 Please note: The library system must also attach a copy of the criteria used to determine 75% reduced match status to the application of each library so identified.

 Links to help determine economically distressed communities:

-Additional project costs that are not paid for by the aid or required local match funds can be paid for by SAMS funds.
+No additional project costs that are paid for with required local match funds can be paid for by SAM funds.